nrfconnect/sdk-nrf/samples/bluetooth/central_bas/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it either by connecting to another kit that is running the :ref:`peripheral_hids_keyboard` or :ref:`peripheral_hids_mouse` sample, or by using `nRF Connect for Desktop`_ that emulates a BAS Server.
+After programming the sample to your development kit, you can test it either by connecting to another kit that is running the :ref:`peripheral_hids_keyboard` or :ref:`peripheral_hids_mouse` sample, or by using the `Bluetooth Low Energy app`_ that emulates a BAS Server.

 Testing with another kit